 Visit the Rape Treatment Center at UCLA Medical Center, Santa Monica: (424) 259-7208.

-A Sexual Assault advocate or a support person of your choice may be present throughout the procedure.
+- A sexual assault advocate or a support person of your choice may be present throughout the visit;

 Meet with your assigned Student Affairs Resource Administrator (SARA).

 LMU will assign you a SARA following a report being submitted to Public Safety.
 Your SARA is a Student Affairs professional trained to provide you with information about resources available to you both on and off campus.
 The SARA can receive requests for supportive measures and review your options with you.
 SARAs will also review with you the University's conduct process and LMU's policy against retaliation.

 Even if you choose not to go to the hospital or to seek immediate medical attention, it is still important to get medical attention to treat any physical problems and to conduct various lab tests for sexually transmitted diseases and pregnancy.

 To arrange non-emergency treatment, contact Student Health Services via telephone or as a walk-in visit to their office in the Burns Recreation Center, between 8 a.m. to 5 p.m.